Names and identifying details have been changed to protect client privacy. Published with written consent.

 Outcomes at 16 Weeks

-By the end of her 16-week treatment course, Sarah's measurable outcomes had shifted in ways that showed up both in the clinical scores and in the everyday texture of her life.
+By the end of her 16-week treatment course the client's measurable outcomes had shifted in ways that showed up both in the clinical scores and in the everyday texture of her life.

-The chart above captures what Sarah later described in her own words as "not a straight line, but a direction."
+The chart above captures what the client later described in her own words as "not a straight line, but a direction."
 The symptoms didn't fall neatly from one week to the next, but at each four-week checkpoint the trend was unmistakable.

 Six-Month Follow-Up